 So being the meticulous and caring company that you know us to be, we decided to apply that same sense of scientific rigor and innovative thinking to help improve Sam’s life, especially given this summer’s early heat dome, high humidity, and post-hurricane power losses.

-After reviewing 9 models ranging in price from $28 to $280, we’re excited about the future of this wearable tech especially as the Texas heat rises.
-However, while cooling neck fans are effective at personalizing comfort for indoor use, they struggle to keep up outside when the temperature rises above 90 degrees.
-At even this moderate (for Texas) level of heat, their cooling plates become barely perceptible against your skin.
+However, while—premium—cooling neck fans are very effective at personalizing comfort for indoor use, they still struggle to keep up outside when the temperature rises above 90 degrees.
+At even this moderate (for Texas) level of heat, their cooling plates become barely perceptible against your skin, and they can’t output enough wind to make you feel like like you’re truly walking with a portable air conditioner.

 Neck fans are part of the relatively new tech category of “wearables,” and you should research them just like you would their less-electric analogues—try them on.
 While our team and friends generally agreed that the expensive fans were better, they didn’t alway agree on why they were better or which particular luxury model they liked the most.